Freedom of the City

+The Freedom of the City (or Borough in some parts of the UK) is connected to the medieval concept of "free status", when city and town charters drew a distinction between freemen and vassals of a feudal lord.
+As such, freemen actually pre-date modern boroughs.
+Early freedom of the boroughs ceremonies had great importance in affirming that the recipient enjoyed privileges such as the right to trade and own property, and protection within the town.

-The Freedom of the City (or Borough in some parts of the UK) is an honour bestowed by a municipality upon a valued member of the community, or upon a visiting celebrity or dignitary.
-Arising from the medieval practice of granting respected citizens freedom from serfdom, the tradition still lives on in countries such as the United States, United Kingdom, Ireland, Australia, Canada, South Africa and New Zealand—although today the title of "freeman" confers no special privileges.
+In modern society, the award of honorary freedom of the city or borough tends to be entirely ceremonial, given by the local government in many towns and cities on those who have served in some exceptional capacity, or upon any whom the city wishes to bestow an honour, an honour bestowed by a municipality upon a valued member of the community, or upon a visiting celebrity or dignitary.
+Arising from the medieval practice of granting respected citizens freedom from serfdom, the tradition still lives on in countries such as the United Kingdom, United States, Ireland, Australia, Canada and New Zealand; today, the title of "freeman" confers no special privileges.
 The Freedom of the City can also be granted by municipal authorities to military units which have earned the city's trust; in this context, it is sometimes called the Freedom of Entry.
 This allows them the freedom to parade through the city, and is an affirmation of the bond between the regiment and the citizenry.

 The honour was sometimes accompanied by a "freedom box", a small gold box inscribed to record the occasion; these are not usual today.
 In some countries, such as the United States, esteemed residents and visitors may instead be presented with the Key to the City, a similarly symbolic honour.
 Other US cities award Honorary Citizenship with just a certificate.